prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 ### Integrate Ad Servers With Your App

-Integrating **MoPub** with your application

-1. Go to [MoPub.com](https://app.mopub.com/register) and  register for a MoPub account .
-If you already have an account with them, you can [log in](https://app.mopub.com/account/login/).

-2. After the registration you will be automatically prompted to set up a new MoPub application required for integrating mobile ads to your application.

 Integrating **Google** with your application

 Go to Google's developer site and follow the instructions for integrating their [Mobile Ads SDK](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start) into your app.